csmall/rnms/docs/users.rst

 AdminRW  Read/Write Access to remaining models
 =======  ===============================================

-There is likely to me more Permissions created in future versions of Rosenberg depending on user feedback.
+There is likely to me more Permissions created in future versions of RoseNMS depending on user feedback.

 Groups